bobjac/QuorumAKSWithKeyVault/README.md

 ![](img/kv2.png)
 ![](img/kv3.png)

-Next, Grab the URL of the above Key and paste it into the value for "KEYVAULT_PRIVATEKEY_URI"
+Next, Grab the URL of the above Key and paste it into the value for "KEYVAULT_PRIVATEKEY_URI" of the QuorumService.yaml file.

 ## Create a Storage Account to hold our Smart Contract JSON file